CRAFT: Grounded Multi-Agent Coordination Under Partial Information: Abstract

 \section{Abstract}

-\an{ We introduce \textsc{CRAFT}, a multi-agent benchmark for evaluating pragmatic communication in large language models under strict partial information.
-In this setting, multiple agents with complementary but incomplete views must coordinate through natural language to construct a shared 3D structure that \textit{no} single agent can fully observe.
-We formalize this problem as a multi-sender pragmatic reasoning task and provide a diagnostic framework that decomposes failures into spatial grounding, belief modeling, and pragmatic communication errors—including a taxonomy of behavioral failure profiles in both frontier and open-weight models.
-Across a diverse set of models—including 8 open-weight and 7 frontier models including reasoning models—we find that stronger reasoning ability does not reliably translate to better coordination: smaller open-weight models often match or outperform frontier systems, and improved individual communication does not guarantee successful collaboration.
-These results suggest that multi-agent coordination remains a fundamentally unsolved challenge for current language models.
-Our code can be found at \url{https://github.com/csu-signal/CRAFT} }
+We introduce \craft{}, a multi-agent benchmark for evaluating pragmatic communication in large language models (LLMs) under strict partial information conditions.
+In this setting, multiple agents with complementary but incomplete views must coordinate through natural language to construct a single 3D structure whose final form is \textit{unknown to any individual agent}.
+We formalize this as a multi-sender Bounded Pragmatic Speaker problem and provide an evaluation and diagnostic framework that decomposes failures into \textit{spatial grounding}, \textit{mind modeling} and \textit{pragmatic communication} errors.
+Across 8 open-weight and 7 frontier models, we find that stronger reasoning ability does not reliably translate to better coordination, and improved individual communication does not guarantee successful collaboration.
+These results suggest that multi-agent coordination remains a fundamentally unsolved challenge for current LLMs, and \craft{} provides a novel framework to meaningfully advance evaluation in multi-agent collaboration.
+Source code and benchmark data: \url{https://github.com/csu-signal/CRAFT}